Sayedta91/Google-Data-Analytics-Capstone-Case-Study/README.md

 📊 Bellabeat Case Study – Google Data Analytics Capstone

 This project is part of the Google Data Analytics Professional Certificate Capstone.
-I analyzed smart device usage data to help Bellabeat, a high-tech manufacturer of health-focused products for women, make data-driven business decisions.
+I analysed smart device usage data to help Bellabeat, a high-tech manufacturer of health-focused products for women, make data-driven business decisions.

 --------

 **Objective**

-Use Fitbit fitness tracker data to identify trends in user behavior and provide actionable recommendations for Bellabeat's marketing and engagement strategy.
+Use Fitbit fitness tracker data to identify trends in user behaviour and provide actionable recommendations for Bellabeat's marketing and engagement strategy.

 Tools Used

     Python: pandas, matplotlib, seaborn, NumPy
-    Jupyter Notebook for analysis and visualization
+    Jupyter Notebook for analysis and visualisation
     GitHub for project sharing and version control

 SQL Analysis (Data Exploration & Segmentation)

-    In addition to Python, SQL was used to explore and analyze the dataset.
+    In addition to Python, SQL was used to explore and analyse the dataset.
 This included:

     Data validation (row counts, missing values, date ranges) Aggregation of daily and user-level activity metrics